brandur/org/fragments/monkeybrains.md

 As I was leaving the house this morning I got a surprising response on my support ticket: they'd been able to use equipment at their office to remotely reconfigure my antenna to a new access point and that my connection was now looking great.
-A quick check on Speedtest confirmed that my connection was back up to speeds of almost 65 mbit/s symmetrical [2].
+A quick check on Speedtest confirmed that it was indeed back up to speeds of almost 65 mbit/s symmetrical [2].

 I don't understand it, but I'm not questioning things too much.
 MonkeyBrains works in mysterious ways.